 Dandruff is problematic enough during the summer, but the dry cold winter weather, and the generous use of heaters make this common scalp condition a force to be reckoned with.
 January has come to an end, but the bitter winter is far from over.
-Here’s how you can keep your luscious locks (and shoulders) from turning into a snowy field for the rest of the winter season:
+Here’s what dermatologists recommend for your luscious locks (and shoulders) from turning into a snowy field for the rest of the winter season:

 1-Become a Label Hunter: